 When we say “Google Maps history”, we include both Location History and Search history.
 As you probably know, if the option is enabled in Google Account and Location is enabled on your device, Google Maps will track all places you’ve been to and save them in Timeline.
 So you’ll be able to see all locations you visited.

 On the other hand, search history is a list of places (cities, stores, countries, etc.) you searched for or navigated to.
 It’s also known as Maps Activity.
-You know that drop-down window that appears whenever you start typing in the search bar.
+Do you know that drop-down window that appears whenever you start typing in the search bar?
 Yep, that one.
 If you want it gone, for any reason, you can do that directly from the app.

 Here’s how to clear search history in Google Maps for Android: